 ONE OF THE BEST RAILROAD MUSEUMS IN THE COUNTRY IS

 A RIDE ON ONE OF AMTRAK’S CAPITOL CORRIDOR TRAINS AND THEN A TRANSFER

 TO BART BRINGS US INTO THE SAN FRANCISCO BAY AREA

 NO SAN FRANCISCO VISIT IS COMPLETE WITHOUT A VISIT TO THE GOLDEN GATE BRIDGE

-Morning check-out and end of the one day addition.
+Morning check-out of our hotel and end of tour.

 all prices per person